 To avoid serious injury, do not put your hands into the auger housing or discharge chute.
-If the auger stalls or chute becomes plugged, use the following procedure to remove objects or clear the chute:
+If auger stalls or chute becomes plugged, use the following procedure to remove objects or clear the chute:

-- 1. Release the auger control.
+- 1. Release the Auger Control.

 - 2. Shut off the engine.

-- 3. Remove the key.
+- 3. Remove the Engine Key.

-- 4. Wait for all moving parts to stop.
+- 4. Wait for moving parts to stop.

-- 5. Use the clean-out tool to remove foreign objects and clear the chute or auger.
+- 5. Use a narrow board to remove foreign objects and clear the chute or auger.
 Never put your hands into the auger or discharge chute.

 - 6. If servicing is needed, remove cover and disconnect spark plug wire.